Last updated on February 13th, 2021

 Yes, there is a difference between lettering and typography.
 You have to learn the differences between typography and calligraphy and then lettering and typography.
 So, you can do typography for a font, you can do that from the lettering.
 For example, I would say that typography is those letters that are programmed for you to have in applications such as writing something in Microsoft Word, or if you want to design a website, then those are typographies.

 You can choose from different kinds of typography, depending on your needs.
 Lettering is the design of letters but for a single purpose.
-For example, If you want to do a cover for a book with an illustration and lettering, you are going to design those letters just for the purpose of the book cover or a poster, etc. But you won’t design the whole alphabet, such as in typography.
+For example, If you want to do a cover for a book with an illustration and lettering, you are going to design those letters just for the purpose of the book cover or a poster, you can also take the help of poster templates available online.
+But you won’t design the whole alphabet, such as in typography.

 What is its tool and process that changed the game for you into this field and in this industry?